irenebernardi/GSoC-2023/documenting_issues/A1 'cfg.py' description.md

 -a virtual cell representing background input
 -all other cells in the network

 The second line represents the level of random noise to add to the firing rate of the background input.
-Quindi agisce sulla virtual cell definita prima.
+This acts on the virtual cell defined earlier.
 This is important because if the background input is too regular, it can drive the network activity in a way that is not representative of biological neural networks.

 `cfg.delayBkg = 5.0  # (ms)`